Annemarie Jacir: Filmmaking

-Her second feature When I Saw You won Best Asian Film at the Berlinale, Best Arab Film in Abu Dhabi and Best Film in Amiens, Phoenix, and Olympia, and garnered a nomination at the Asian Pacific Screen Awards.
-Working in both fiction and documentary, other films include Until When, A Few Crumbs for the Birds, which she also shot as cinematographer, and experimentala Post Oslo History.
-She was named one of Filmmaker magazine's 25 New Faces of Independent Cinema.
+Her second feature, When I Saw You, won Best Asian Film at the Berlinale, Best Arab Film in Abu Dhabi and Best Film in Amiens, Phoenix, and Olympia, and garnered a nomination at the Asian Pacific Screen Awards.
+Working in both fiction and documentary, other films include Until When, A Few Crumbs for the Birds, which she also shot as cinematographer, and short film A Post Oslo History.

-In 2011, renown Chinese director Zhang Yimou selected her to be his first protégée as part of the Rolex Arts Initiative.
-With a commitment to teaching, training and hiring locally, Annemarie also curates, actively promoting independent cinema in the region.
-Founder of Philistine Films, she collaborates regularly as an editor, screenwriter and occasional producer with fellow filmmakers.
-She teaches screenwriting and works as a freelance editor as well as consultant.
-Her most recent film Wajib (2017) won 36 international awards including Best Film in Mar Del Plata, Dubai, Amiens, DC Film Festival and Kerala and jury mention at the London BFI Festival.
+In 2011, Chinese director Zhang Yimou selected her to be his first protégée as part of the Rolex Arts Initiative.
+Jacir also curates, actively promoting independent cinema in the region.
+Founder of Philistine Films, she collaborates as an editor, screenwriter and occasional producer with fellow filmmakers.
+Her 2017 film Wajib won or was nominated for 35 international awards, including Best Film in Mar Del Plata, Dubai, Locarno and Kerala, and a jury mention at the London Film Festival.